[As Amended April 11, 2019]

 Section 2: Removal of Members

 If a member is found to be in substantial disagreement with the principles or policies of National DSA, or if they are found to be consistently engaging in undemocratic, disruptive behavior, or if they are found to be under the direction of or under the discipline of any organization external to DSA which seeks to influence the internal policies or political decisions of DSA, the Local may vote to expel them from DSA.
-In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Executive Board, which shall set the date of a Local meeting for deliberations on the charges.
+In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Coordinating Committee, which shall set the date of a Local meeting for deliberations on the charges.
 The member in question must receive a copy of the written charges and notice of the meeting a minimum of two weeks before that meeting takes place.
 Expulsion of a member requires a two-thirds vote of the Local meeting.
 An expelled member may appeal to the National Political Committee of DSA.

 Section 3: Disclosure